 A little about myself: I began working at Empire State College in May 2007.
 Prior to joining the librarians here, I was the reference and instruction services librarian at Bay Path College in Massachusetts, and had previously worked at Siena College’s library and at the Corinth Free Library.
 I have experience in a variety of fields, from professional theatre and voice-overs to teaching and writing, but I love that being a librarian affords me the opportunity to continue embracing and discovering knowledge in all of my areas of interest.
 I enjoy knowing that anything I don’t know now (and that’s a lot), I can always learn.
 I hope to share my enthusiasm for learning with others, so if there is a subject you would like help in exploring, please just ask!

-Area of study responsibilities: cultural studies; interdisciplinary programs; social theory, social structure and change
+Area of study responsibilities: cultural studies; interdisciplinary programs; social theory, social science

 Degrees: B.A. in English, minor in education and theatre certificate, Siena College; M.S. in information science, M.A. in English and M.A. in women’s studies, SUNY Albany